Pic

 You can just clone the project on GitHub (or if you want it faster just use the npm install outsystems-ui-scss command) and then you just need to run the gulp command in the project’s directory to compile your SCSS into CSS.

-Afterwards, perform the changes to the necessary files and run gulp again, the main CSS file will be updated and you can then paste the generated code in the OutSystems platform.
+Afterwards, perform the changes to the necessary files and run gulp again, the main CSS file will be updated and you can then paste the generated code into the OutSystems platform.

 If you want you can even add other browser extensions to complement your workflow, like CSS Inject, LiveReload or Requestly, so you don’t need to publish in OutSystems so many times for style changes.